 What’s the cost?
 Get a Quote on a monitor building!

 Eave lights in the upper 2’ to 4’ section give natural lighting, cutting down on electricity bills.
 Venting the ridge cap offers an outlet for the warm air rising in the center section.
 Enclosed overhangs in the monitor roof also help to circulate the air by providing an inlet for the cooling breezes.
 Need more ventilation?
 Not a problem.
 Add a cupola with a weathervane, which makes for a sharp looking building and is functional as a roof vent as well!
 Upgrade your ventilation even more by adding gable vents in either end, available in a rainbow of colors and various shapes and sizes.

 Can I get a price?
 You bet!

-Horse pole barns have long been popular with a monitor roof style, with the center section used as an aisleway with a loft space above for storing hay.
-With stairs to access the upper story, the middle section of a monitor building truly ends up as being a "bonus room".
+Horse barns have long been popular with a monitor building, with the center section used as an aisle way with a loft space above for storing hay.
+With stairs to access the upper story, the middle section of a monitor building truly ends up as being a “bonus room”.
 Stalls can be built onto the poles along either side of the middle section, with 10’, 12’ or even 14’ spacing depending on stall size requirements.
 Your horse pole barn stalls have a solid foundation, built onto the original framework of the barn design.
 Stalls can be finished off with tongue and groove stall kits, beautiful wood with long lasting aluminum hardware.

 We can also help you with all your pole barns acessories and stall kits!